zzonyo/trust-docs-test/source/index.html.md

 }
 ```

+Upon success, Websocket client should receive a response below:

 ### Request an Update

-Once the Websocket connection is established, Websocket client could send following request to acquire an update:

 ```json
 {